At Lindsworth School we believe that every child matters.

 To encourage an awareness of the dangers of ignorance.

 To ensure flexibility and relevance for the pupils, being mindful of their needs and interests, as well as the demands of society at large.

 To take proper account of the society in which we live and the need to prepare pupils to take their places in it.
 As a residential school, the opportunity to prove throughout the whole day or week for the furtherance of these aims is limitless.

-With the pupils at Lindsworth, there is a need to relate to the child as a person and not to his behaviour.
+With the pupils at Lindsworth, there is a need to relate to the child as a person and not to their behaviour.
 It is important that we attempt to structure learning goals so that they are achievable as both short and long term objectives.
 This 24-hour curriculum should provide each individual with a relevant personal and positive experience of the opportunities at Lindsworth.